Black horror: Criticism

 Several Black horror films and television series made after Get Out (2017), including Lovecraft Country (2020), Antebellum (2020), and Them (2021), were decried by critics and audiences for violently exploiting Black trauma, particularly in the wake of the murder of George Floyd, and lacking subtlety in their depictions of racism.
-For The Daily Beast, Nick Schager wrote that most Black horror post-Get Out, including Lovecraft Country, Them, Antebellum, and Candyman (2021), was "ho-hum at best and reductive at worst, failing to strike a successful balance between gory genre kicks and novel sociopolitical insights".
-In a review of the 2021 film Karen, Briana Lawrence wrote for The Mary Sue, "There has been a rallying cry to have more Black horror that isn't just racism BAD y'all, but time and time again we keep getting films that tell us what we already know because, 'That's why you liked Get Out so much, right?'"
+For The Daily Beast, Nick Schager wrote that most Black horror after Get Out, including Lovecraft Country, Them, Antebellum, and Candyman (2021), was "ho-hum at best and reductive at worst, failing to strike a successful balance between gory genre kicks and novel sociopolitical insights".

-Cate Young of The American Prospect wrote that Black horror films and television series released after Get Out—particularly Antebellum, Bad Hair (2020), and Lovecraft Country—"ultimately fail because they do not do the hard ideological work necessary to give them the cultural and political meaning to which they aspire" and because of their "reckless deployment of spectacle over substance".
-Charles Pulliam-Moore of Gizmodo Australia wrote in 2021, "In chasing Get Outs success, a number of studios seemingly lost sight of the reality that the movie wasn't good simply because it was a 'Black horror movie' about racist bodysnatchers."
 For Collider, Tavius Allen suggested that many of the Black horror films and series inspired by Get Out, such as Antebellum and Them, "tend to have an exploitative angle", "frequently entertain a larger white audience", and strip their Black characters of agency "at the mercy of grotesque violence, demeaning language, or reaffirmed stereotypes".
-Allen argued that most Black horror to come from Get Out missed its point, writing, "It's not the reliving of the trauma that guides Get Out, it's the overcoming."
 In 2023, Nadira Goffe of Slate opined that "the same bag of tricks ... defined much of Black horror" in the years prior, such as "the dangers of whiteness" and "the protagonist's dawning realization that 'I got what I wanted, but it wasn't what I thought it would be'".
-She wrote that the trope in Black satirical horror of "Black women's hair as a tortured metaphor for racial assimilation", which showed up in The Other Black Girl (2023), Bad Hair, and the 2023 Black surrealist film They Cloned Tyrone, was "exhausting" for "perpetuating the myth of 'good' and 'bad' hair" and representing misogynoir.
-Jason Parham of Wired criticized Them and Two Distant Strangers (2020) for not being "aware horror is not solely about horror", unlike Get Out and the television series Atlanta (2016).
+She wrote that the trope in Black satirical horror of "Black women's hair as a tortured metaphor for racial assimilation", which showed up in The Other Black Girl (2023), Bad Hair, and the Black surrealist film They Cloned Tyrone (2023), was "exhausting" for "perpetuating the myth of 'good' and 'bad' hair" and representing misogynoir.
+For Vulture, Angelica Jade Bastién wrote in 2025 that films made during the "modern Black horror boom" often made "laborious, rote choices" in order to make "racial strife clear to non-Black audiences".
+Both she and Quinci LeGardye of Marie Claire praised Sinners for having more effective messaging and allegories than many of the Black horror films released after Get Out.